OpenAtomFoundation/legal-license-translation/README.en.md

 ## Submission

-(1) You can submit your translation in MarkDown files on the [submission page](https://gitee.com/OpenAtomFoundation/legal-license-translation/tree/master/%E8%AF%91%E6%96%87%E6%8A%95%E7%A8%BF) of the program’s official repository.
+(1) You can submit your translation(s) files in MarkDown or Word form to the [submission repository](https://gitee.com/OpenAtomFoundation/legal-license-translation/tree/master/%E8%AF%91%E6%96%87%E6%8A%95%E7%A8%BF) (In general, fork this repo, then pull requests).
 To name your file, please use the format below: [SDPX License Abbreviation] Translation - [Your Name] - [Date of Submission/YYYYMMDD].
-Along with the translation file, please kindly include a Statement of Contribution: I, [Your Name], hereby declare that this translation is my original work.
-If it is selected by the OpenAtom Translation Program as the final version, I agree to contribute it to the public domain under the Creative Commons Zero License.
-Without the Statement of Contribution, submissions will be considered invalid.
+Along with the translation file, **please kindly include a Statement of Contribution: I, [Your Name], hereby declare that this translation is my original work.
+If it is selected by the OpenAtom Translation Program as the final version, I agree to contribute it to the public domain under the Creative Commons Zero License.** Without such Statement, the submissions will be considered invalid.

-(2) You can also send your translation to Translation@openatom.io.
-We will regularly add new translations to the program’s official repository.
-Please attach your translation in MarkDown file (preferred), word document, or txt document in the email.
-To name your file, please use the format below: [SDPX License Abbreviation] Translation-[Your Name] - [Date of Submission/YYYYMMDD].
-Please kindly include a Statement of Contribution at the top of the first page of your translation text: I, [Your Name], hereby declare that this translation is my original work.
-If it is selected by the OpenAtom Translation Program as the final version, I agree to contribute it to the public domain under the Creative Commons Zero License.
-Without the Statement of Contribution, submissions will be considered invalid.
+(2) You can also send your translation(s) files to Translation@openatom.io.
+We will regularly add new translations to the [submission repository](https://gitee.com/OpenAtomFoundation/legal-license-translation/tree/master/%E8%AF%91%E6%96%87%E6%8A%95%E7%A8%BF).
+Please attach your translation in MarkDown files (preferred), word document, or txt document in the email.
+To name your file, please use the format below: [SDPX License Abbreviation] Translation-[Your Name] - [Date of Submission/YYYYMMDD]. **Please kindly include a Statement of Contribution at the top of the first page of your translation text: I, [Your Name], hereby declare that this translation is my original work.
+If it is selected by the OpenAtom Translation Program as the final version, I agree to contribute it to the public domain under the Creative Commons Zero License.** Without sucht statement, the submissions will be considered invalid.

 ## License categories